mokolodi1/MedBook_/README.md

 Gene sets are a set of genes that have some relevance to each other.
 They have a list of genes as well as a set of columns associated with each gene.

+The data for gene sets (the list of genes and associated values) are stored as records, much like with forms.

 Gene sets can have collaboration security or gene set group security depending on if `collaborations` or `gene_set_group_id` is set.

 #### Gene set groups

-Gene set groups are a collection of feature sets.
+Gene set groups are a collection of gene sets.
 They are created by importing a `.gmt` file.

+The gene sets in a gene set group are stored as gene sets and are linked by mongo _id.

 Gene set groups have collaboration security and are immutable.

+#### Records

+Records are objects in MedBook that users will never directly interact with.

+Records are "dumb" data stores for other MedBook data types.
+(Currently that list includes gene sets, forms, and might soon include mutations.)
+Records inherit security from their associated objects: a collection name, mongo _id tuple.

+To use records and their associated widgets, a schema must define the following attributes:
+- the name of the field that will serve as the primary key
+- an array containing all primary keys for which there are records (for easy lookup)
+- an array of field definitions for each record

 #### Blobs